 Garden fences are useful for a variety of reasons.
 Many gardeners put fences up to control pests.
 Fences with small gaps can keep most mammals out, which is great if you have pesky rabbits bothering your lettuce.
-Taller fences can help keep deer and some squirrels out as well, while fences with no gaps at all can even reduce the number of ground-dwelling insects getting into your garden.
+Taller fences can help keep deer and some squirrels out as well, while fences with no gaps at all can even reduce the number of ground-dwelling animals and insects getting into your garden.

 Fences also offer support for vining plants.
 Although a full trellis is better for heavier plants, smaller vines can and will climb fences without issue.
-This is true of almost any style of fence made from any material, although it is easier for vines to climb fences with small gaps in them.
+This is true of almost any style of fence made from any material, although it’s easier for vines to climb fences with small gaps in them.

 If you plan on expanding your garden, fences can also hamper that.
 Some fences are relatively easy to move, but many others can be more difficult.
-If you enjoy the freedom of being able to adjust the size and shape of your garden, then fences might be an unwanted limitation for you.
+If you enjoy the freedom of being able to adjust the size and shape of your garden, fences might be an unwanted limitation for you.

 While it’s true that fences make you less likely to mow over your garden, they do make it slightly more difficult to care for your lawn directly next to the fence.
-Not all lawn mowers can cut that close to an edge.
-Fences are also an additional structure to maintain.
-Normal upkeep in general is not difficult, but if you’re already feeling strained by your other commitments, then adding a fence to the mix may not help things.
+Not all lawn mowers can cut that close to an edge, so you’ll need a weed eater to handle fringe work.

 Next, you need to decide what the most important factors are to you.
 For instance, if rabbits continuously eat your vegetables before you can harvest, then the pest control aspect may be much higher on your list than, say, the potential difficulties of lawn care.